GauriSaran/Natural-Language-Processing/README.md

 ### Data Source
-Data has been taken from freely available resource on the Web.
+Data has been taken from freely available resource on the Web
 URL: http://archive.ics.uci.edu/ml/datasets/SMS+Spam+Collection

 The SMS Spam Collection is a public set of SMS labeled messages that have been collected for mobile phone spam research.